 - Address: 615 Grinnell Street, Key West, FL 33040

-- Highlights: Originally a steam generation plant built in 1952, this massive building has been transformed into luxury condos while preserving its striking Art Deco aesthetic.
-The panoramic views of Key West Bight add to its appeal.
+- Highlights: Originally a steam generation plant built in 1952, this massive historic building has been transformed into luxury condos while preserving its striking Art Deco aesthetic.
+The panoramic views of Key West Bight Marina add to its appeal.

 - Read reviews of the Steamplant Building here!